speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 For every ability check, the DM decides which of the 6 abilities is relevant to the task at hand and the difficulty of the task, represented by Difficulty Class.
 The more difficult a task, the higher its DC.
 The Typical Difficulty Classes table shows the most common DCs.

 To make an ability check, roll a d20 and add the relevant ability modifier.
 As with other d20 rolls, apply bonuses and penalties, and compare the total to the DC.
 If the total equals or exceeds the DC, the ability check is a success-the ship, or crew member, overcomes the challenge at hand.
-Otherwise, it’s a failure, which means the ship or crew member makes no progress toward the objective or makes progress combined with a setback determined by the DM.
+Otherwise, itï¿½s a failure, which means the ship or crew member makes no progress toward the objective or makes progress combined with a setback determined by the DM.

 When making an ability check that involves Strength, Dexterity, or Constitution, you use the ship's score instead of your own, as dictated by logic.